Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 ## Architecture Overview

-This application is split up in three main components:
+This application is split up in three main components.
+These components have been chosen to create a minimal viable product.
+Therefore they might not be optimal for a production environment.
-TODO: ADD Why this tech stack was chosen

 1. **Frontend (Nextjs)**
    - Provides the user interface